wazo-pbx/xivo-blog/content/articles/sprint-review-1604.md

 Technical Features
 ------------------

-**SCCP**: SCCP phones can be configured to use the g722 codec.
+**SCCP**: SCCP phones can be configured to use the G.722 codec.

 **Digium**: The firmware for Digium cards has been updated to the latest version which supports TE133 and TE435 cards.

 **Yealink**: The firmware for V80 has been updated to the latest version.
-Support for the following Yealink phones has also been added : T40P, T27P, T29P, T49G.
+Official support for the Yealink T40P and community support for the T27P, T29G and T49G has also been added.

 Ongoing features